PhanstielLab/BentoBox/README.md

 ## Overview

-`BentoBox` is a genomic data vizualization package for R. Using `grid` graphics, `BentoBox` empowers users to programmatically and flexibly generate multi-panel figures. `BentoBox` accomplishes these goals by utilizing 1) a coordinate-based plotting system, and 2) edge-to-edge
+`BentoBox` is a genomic data visualization package for R. Using `grid` graphics, `BentoBox` empowers users to programmatically and flexibly generate multi-panel figures. `BentoBox` accomplishes these goals by utilizing 1) a coordinate-based plotting system, and 2) edge-to-edge